BlueByteSystemsInc/PDMShell/src/addin/script-editor.md

 ## Add or delete scripts

 Use Add to create a new script entry.
 Use Delete to remove the selected entry.

+Use Import to load script entries from a saved configuration file.
+Use Export to save the configured script entries so they can be backed up, reviewed, or moved to another vault.

 The editor does not create dummy scripts.
 A new script entry is empty until you enter the script name, configuration, and code.